-Laundry Sizing vs Laundry Starch
+Laundry Sizing vs. Laundry Starch

-If you want only a slight crispness and a smoother, sharper looked to any fabric - natural or man-made - after ironing, use sizing.
+If you are looking for stiff collars and cuffs on a natural fiber fabric like cotton, linen or bamboo, use starch.
+If you want only a slight crispness and a smoother, sharper looked to any fabric, natural or synthetic, after ironing, use sizing.

 Sizing does not discolor fabrics and is safe to use on all washable fabrics.
 It is so light that scorching or gumming up an iron plate is less likely than with starch.